andrewlevada/webpack-lit-template/README.md

 # Lit Webpack Project Starter

-This project can be used as starting point for creating a full application with Lit.
-It also uses Webpack, SCSS, Typescript and Axios.
+This project can be used as starting point for creating a full multipage application with Lit.
+It also uses Typescript, Webpack and SCSS.

 Fell free to clone it and start your project with bundle build configuration what works like a charm out of the box.